wcountiss/baseballpitch/Readme.txt

 	- the ‘Calculating thing’ what is going on with that? it is a Race condition

-Kinetic Chain Strength
-	* compress the height the chart to fit on screen
-	* MLB average line needs a little breathing room

 SNAP SHOTS + Kinetic Chain Table
 	* Sub filter, change to something more semantic